SvenWesterbeek/DeHNSSo/README.md

 ### Nonlinear mode ensemble, reference data, and ramping

 The spectral domain is truncated at 5 harmonics for this case (N=5, M=0) and the mean flow distortion.
-Only the fundamental mode, characterized by a spanwise wavelength of XXX, resulting in \beta = XXX is introduced at the inflow as the solution to the local eigenvalue problem.
-The inflow amplitude of A = … is imposed on the result.
+Only the fundamental mode, characterized by a spanwise wavelength of 7.5 mm, resulting in beta = 0.18 is introduced at the inflow as the solution to the local eigenvalue problem.
+The inflow amplitude of A = 3.5e-2 is imposed on the result.
 For this case, amplitude ramping is required.
 The inflow amplitude is increased by 10% each iteration after an amplitude reduction ensures that the linear simulation result is capped at AMAX (=0.1, the default value).
-Reference data for the stability solution is presented by J. Casacuberta (see \cite{Casacuberta2021Mechanism} as well as NPSE solutions for the current problem provided by the authors of the current code and also previously shown in \cite{Casacuberta2021Mechanism}.
+Reference data for the stability solution is presented by J. Casacuberta (2021) as well as NPSE solutions for the current problem provided by the authors of the current code and also previously shown in the aforementioned work.

 ## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a hump

 This third simulation considers the interaction of a stationary CFI with a smooth hump.
-This case was previously examined in both \cite{Westerbeek2023linear} and the paper on the current solver \cite{Westerbeek2023efficient}.
+This case was previously examined in both Westerbeek 2023a and the article on the current solver Westerbeek 2023b.

-### Domain description, base flow and reference values
+### Domain description, base flow, and reference values

 The same external flow velocity as for the flat plate case is prescribed at the top boundary of the base flow calculation.
-For this problem, the base flow calculation is performed in COMSOL (\cite comsol).
-The domain is described by x = [] and a domain height of 0.02 m.
+For this problem, the base flow calculation is performed in COMSOL (COMSOL 2022).
+The domain is described by x = 220-2165 and a domain height of 89.
+Normalized by the reference length l\_ref = 2.14 e-4 m with is the Blasius length at the inflow.
 This leads to the same reference values as for the flat plate case.
-The reference length is l\_ref = 1.817 e-4 m.
-The external velocity at the inflow is U\_ref = 20.847 m/s.
-The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 257.53.
+The external velocity at the inflow is U\_ref = 15.1 m/s.
+The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 220.

-The hump is symmetrical and centered around x\_m = .
-The hump is … high and … wide.
-The hump is relatively shallow.
+The hump is symmetrical and centered around x\_m = 859 and relatively shallow.
 Consequently, the base flow features no flow separation.
 The problem is thus not too challenging and does not demand much refinement around the hump.
-Still, a slight streamwise refinement is introduced (using Grid.mode "xrefined") around the hump for users to play with.
+Still, a slight streamwise refinement is introduced (using Grid.mode "xrefined") around the hump for users to get familiar and play with.

 ### Nonlinear mode ensemble, reference data, and ramping

 The stability of this flow problem is assessed linearly given that few solvers are able to perform such simulations.
 Only the fundamental CFI, characterized by beta = is introduced at the inflow (N=1, M=0).
-The reference data is provided by J. Franco of DLR using AHLNS (See \cite{franco}) on the same base flow.
+The reference data is provided by J. Franco of DLR using AHLNS (see Franco 2018) on the same base flow.
 The AHLNS is physically equivalent to the current HNS for linear simulations.
 No amplitude ramping is required as this concerns a linear simulation.

 The default value of xb = 0.85 is used to define a buffer region covering the last 15% of the domain.

+## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a Forward-Facing Step

+This last simulation

 # License

-The contents in the Data Files/ directory are licensed under a  **CC-BY 4.0**  (see [CC-BY-4.0](https://github.com/DriesAllaerts/lbow/blob/main/LICENSES/CC-BY-4.0.txt) file).
-The codes and any other file in this repository are licensed under a  **GPLv3 license**  (see  file).
+The contents in the Data files directory are licensed under a  **CC-BY 4.0**  (see CC-BY-4.0 file).
+The codes and any other file in this repository are licensed under a  **GPLv3 license**  (see GPLv3 file).

 Copyright notice: